Integrating domain knowledge: using hierarchies to improve deep classifiers: Related Work

 \paragraph{Hierarchical Data} Typical image classification datasets rarely offer hierarchical information.
 There are exceptions such as the iNaturalist challenge dataset \cite{VanHorn2017iNat} where a class hierarchy is derived from biological taxonomy.
 Exceptions also include specific hierarchical classification benchmarks, \eg \cite{Partalas2015LSHTC,Torralba2008Tiny} as well as datasets where the labels originate from a hierarchy such as ImageNet \cite{Deng2009ImageNet}.
 The Visual Genome dataset \cite{Krishna2017VG} is another notable exception, with available metadata including attributes, relationships, visual question answers, bounding boxes and more, all mapped to elements from WordNet.

 To augment existing non-hierarchical datasets, class hierarchies can be used.
 For a typical object classification scenario, concepts from the WordNet database \cite{Fellbaum1998WordNet} can be mapped to object classes.
 WordNet contains nouns, verbs and adjectives that are grouped into \emph{synsets} of synonymous concepts.
 Relations such as hyponymy (\textbf{is-a}), antonymy (\textbf{is-not}), troponymy (\textbf{is-a-way-of}) and meronymy (\textbf{is-part-of}) are encoded in a graph structure where synsets are represented by nodes and relations by edges respectively.
 In this paper, we use the hyponymy relation to infer a class hierarchy.
-A hyponym is a specific instance of a more general concept, whereas a hyperonym is a more abstract notion.

-\paragraph{Knowledge Transfer} Adding domain knowledge in the form of a class hierarchy can be seen as a special case of knowledge transfer, where multiple tasks are learned simultaneously, sharing knowledge between tasks to ultimately improve results, possibly because there are too few training examples for individual tasks.

-Several methods of knowledge transfer between object classes aimed at scalability towards large numbers of classes are presented in \cite{Rohrbach2011Zero}.
-The authors note that while knowledge transfer does not generally improve classification in settings where training data is available for all classes, it is valuable in zero-shot learning scenarios \cite{Palatucci2009Zero}, where some classes do not have any labeled training examples.
-One of their methods performs knowledge transfer based on the WordNet hierarchy underlying the ImageNet challenge dataset they use.
-In a zero-shot setting, it outperforms other methods based on part attributes and semantic similarity.

-In \cite{Rodner2010OSL}, a method for learning from few examples using Gaussian processes is presented.
-Knowledge is transferred between related object categories to improve performance when only very few training examples are available.
-The relationships between categories are extracted from the WordNet hierarchy \cite{Fellbaum1998WordNet} to guide the knowledge transfer.
-The authors show improvements using their method compared to learning the categories individually.